 - Actual Cash Value – The first tier of coverage is the actual cash value.
 This tier will cover the cost of the home and the value of your belongings like your central heating and cooling units, excluding depreciation.
 Depreciation is how much all of your items are currently worth, and it doesn’t matter how much you paid for them.

-Although we gave you a list of the main home insurance companies in the United States, we wanted to narrow it down for you a little bit so it’s not so overwhelming.
-The five best home insurance companies we picked include:
+Although we gave you a list of the main homeowners insurance companies in the United States, we wanted to narrow it down for you a little bit so it’s not so overwhelming.
+The best homeowners insurance companies we picked include: